AdobeDocs/commerce-operations.en/help/implementation-playbook/maintenance/adobe-managed-services.md

 Managed Services CSEs have worked with Adobe Commerce customers to execute upgrades in large environments.
 Your CSE can help you leverage expert knowledge to maximize upgrade success while minimizing downtime and reducing overall risk.
 Additionally, Managed Services CSEs work with your dedicated staging environment for the upgrade so that existing production processes are not impacted while validating the upgrade.

 Adobe provides a set of services around the provisioning, development, staging, and production of your Managed Services system.
-The following table provides an overview of the roles each participant plays in the upgrade process:
+The following table provides an overview of the roles that each participant plays in the upgrade process:

 <table>
 <thead>